uptech/engineering/content/docs/process/milestone-estimations/index.md

 ### Origination of Thinking

-Historically we generally focused on the concepts of **Complexity** and **Effort** in the past while putting together estimates and it was only our Milestone Planning that tought about unknowns/risk.
+Historically we have focused on the concepts of **Complexity** and **Effort** while putting together estimates and it was only our Milestone Planning that thought about unknowns and risk.

-However, relatively recently Theo dropped a video where he broke down on live stream what he has thought of for a system for estimates.
-It is very much in align with our current approach as it takes **Complexity** and **Effort** into consideration.
-However, beyond that it takes into account **Risk** and goes through the reasons for estimates a bit more analytically.
-Therefore, we have effectively adopted the naming from his proposed system and the why's with some small tweaks.
+However, relatively recently Theo dropped a video where he broke down what he has thought of for a system for estimates.
+It is very much in alignment with our current approach as it takes **Complexity** and **Effort** into consideration.
+However, beyond that it takes into account **Risk** and goes through the reasons for estimating in a more analytical fashion.
+Therefore, we have effectively adopted his approach with some small tweaks.

-We also differ from his approach in that after thinking through these characteristics we then still estimate how long things will take (in developer days) using these characteristics as sourcing info.
+We also differ from his approach in that after thinking through these characteristics we then estimate how long things will take (in developer days) using these characteristics guidence.
 This is critical for us to understand how we are making progress in terms of our estimates so that we can make adjustments and manage client expectations appropriately.

 [Theo - Why Are Estimations So Hard???
 PLANNING TASKS AS AN ENGINEER](https://www.youtube.com/watch?v=XhUAIVJ62dQ)